Dreamboat Annie: Subsequent events

 The success of the album indirectly led to a break between the band and label.
 The first cracks appeared when the group tried to renegotiate their royalty rate to be more in keeping with what they thought a platinum band should be earning.
 For this Michael Fisher, who was Ann Wilson's boyfriend at the time, stepped aside as de facto manager and Ken Kinnear was hired.
 Mushroom's tough stance in negotiations, and their opinion that perhaps the band was a one-hit wonder, led to Mike Flicker leaving the label.
 He did, however, continue to produce for Heart.

 The relationship broke down completely when the label bought a full-page ad in Rolling Stone, mocked up like a National Enquirer front page.
 The ad used a photo similar to the one on the Dreamboat Annie album cover, showing Ann and Nancy back to back with bare shoulders.
 The caption under the photo read, "It Was Only Our First Time!"
 The band had not been consulted and was furious with the double meaning of the caption.

 Since the label could no longer provide Flicker as producer as the contract specified, the band took the position that they were free to move to another label and signed with Portrait Records.
 Mushroom insisted that the band was still bound to the contract which called for two albums.
 So, Mushroom released Magazine with incomplete tracks, studio outtakes and live material and a disclaimer on the cover.

 The band got a federal injunction to stop distribution of the 1977 edition of Magazine.
 Most of the initial 50,000 pressings were recalled from stores.
 The court eventually decided that the band could sign with Portrait, but that they did owe Mushroom a second album.
 The band returned to the studio to re-record, remix, edit, and re-sequence the recordings.
 Magazine was re-released in 1978 and sold a million copies in less than a month.

-Shelley Siegel, the promoter behind the "First Time" ad and vice president of the record label, died a few months after the re-release, and Mushroom Records went bankrupt two years later.
+Shelly Siegel, the promoter behind the "First Time" ad and vice president of the record label, died a few months after the re-release, and Mushroom Records went bankrupt two years later.
 The episode had at least one more repercussion.
 Not long after the ad appeared, a radio promoter asked Ann about her lover; he was referring to Nancy, thus implying that the sisters were incestuous lesbian lovers.
 The encounter infuriated Ann who went back to her hotel and wrote the words to what became one of Heart's signature songs, "Barracuda".